“They Left out Radio!” ― Human creativity is the key to economic growth

-The American economy is more than an aggregate dollar value of impersonal production and consumption.
+Our economy—national, state, and local—is usually described in terms of numbers, percentages, and quarterly comparisons.
+But the picture is richer than an aggregate dollar value of impersonal production and consumption.
 No economy exists without millions of unique people bringing to the marketplace their gifts of creativity, intelligence, initiative, and effort.
 Human capital―the knowledge, skills, and experiences of people―is the true wealth of a society.

 The story is told that during his presidency, Ronald Reagan remarked on the limitations of economic predictions that don’t take into account people’s capacity to invent the unimaginable.
 During a meeting on economic policy, he said: